Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
 Different algorithms can solve the same problem in many different ways using different types of solutions, and their efficiency can vary significantly.
 By understanding and comparing their performance characteristics, developers can choose algorithms that are better suited for specific tasks.
 This leads to faster and more responsive software applications.
-Different algorithms might require varying amounts of computational resources, such as memory and processing power.
-It is important to understand that there is no ideal and best algorithm, some algorithms are better suited for some situations than others.
-By analyzing and comparing these resource requirements, developers can ensure that their software runs smoothly on different hardware configurations.
+Different algorithms might require varying amounts of computational resources, such as memory and processing power. <span class="special">It is important to understand that there is no ideal and best algorithm, some algorithms are better suited for some situations than others.</span> Therfore, whenever an interviewer asks you the question of <span class="special">"Which data structure or algorithm do you think is best suited for this problem?"</span>, then your answer should always be <span class="special">"It depends!
+We need to analyze our solutions"</span>.
+By analyzing and understanding how to compare these resource requirements, developers can ensure that their software runs smoothly on different hardware configurations.
 Let's take a look at the second method which uses recursive function calls to accomplish the exact same functionality:
 </p>